dupuyjs/AzPester/README.md

 git clone https://github.com/dupuyjs/AzPester.git
 ```

-This framework cannot be packaged as a standalone Powershell module as *.Tests.p1 files used by Pester should be located in a child repository from where you invoke `Invoke-AzPester` command.
+This framework is currently not packaged as standalone Powershell module.
+You have to clone the repo to get AzPester module and all Tests definitions.

 ## Usage